Sweet Clover - Yellow

 Yellow Sweet Clover (Melilotus Officinalis) - Biennial sweet clover thrives under a wide range of soil and climatic conditions.
 However, it will not tolerate acid soils.
 It is drought resistant, winter-hardy and productive throughout all 50 states.
 Sweet clover is native to Europe and Asia, but is found now all across the U.S. Sweet clover seeds were used 100 years ago as a forage crop and soil builder.
 Today it is also used as a wildlife cover crop and in production of honey.

-Sweet clover seeds are quite alkali tolerant and even likes limestone soils.
-Because of its deep, heavy taproot and dense root system it opens subsoil and increase aeration, making it a valuable conservation tool.
+Sweet clover seeds are quite alkali tolerant and even like limestone soils.
+Because of its deep, heavy taproot and dense root system it opens subsoil and increases aeration thus making it drought tolerant and great for water conservation.
 Root break down rapidly at maturity, adding organic matter to the soil.
 Sweet clover can be used for hay, silage, green manure or pasture.
 It is also one of the most valuable plants for honey production, often used solely for bee pasture.
-Buy these bulk clover seeds today!

 - USDA Zones: 4 - 10

 - Environment: Full sun